Graduate Assistantships

 Two types of assistantships are available:

 DMA/Artist Diploma (Post-Master’s) Teaching Assistantships are awarded to doctoral and artist diploma students and consist of a full tuition waiver and a $9000 annual stipend.
-The award is renewable for three years and is contingent on satisfactory academic progress and the recommendation of the immediate supervisor.
+The award is renewable for two years for artist diploma students and three years for doctoral students, pending satisfactory academic progress and the recommendation of the immediate supervisor.

 Shenandoah Conservatory strongly recommends that all entering students submit a FAFSA to the Shenandoah University Office of Financial Aid.